-The Alan Boag Scholarship-A scholarship of \$250, the gift of the trustees of a fund established by the late Alan Boag, is available for a student who is taking his major work in Commerce, History, Economics, International Studies, Law, Political Science or Sociology and is proceeding to a further year of study at the University of British Columbia.
+The Alan Boag Scholarship-A scholarship of \$250, the gift of the trustees of a fund established by the late Alan Boag, is available for a student who is taking his major work in Commerce, History, Economics, International

+Studies, Law, Political Science, or Sociology and is proceeding to a further year of study at the University of British Columbia.
 This scholarship, which is open to graduates, or to undergraduates who have completed at least two years at the University, will be awarded for the best essay or report on some aspect of socialism.
 In making the award special consideration will be given for originality in analysis and treatment.
 The award will be made on the recommendation of the Heads of the Departments of Economics and History and the Director of International Studies.
 If no essay reaches the required standard, the award will be withheld.
 Students intending to compete for this scholarship must obtain the approval of their essay subject from the department concerned.
 Essays must be submitted not later than March 31st.

 The British Columbia Electric Railway Company Limited Proficiency Scholarships-Five scholarships of \$200 each, the gift of the British Columbia Electric Railway Company Limited, will be awarded annually to students of the University or Victoria College who are proceeding to further undergraduate work in any faculty of this University.
 These awards will be made, on the basis of proficiency, to students with outstanding records of scholastic achievement.
-Winners will be selected by the University Joint Faculty Committee on Prizes, Scholarships, and Bursaries, after consultation with departments, schools, and faculties.

 The British Columbia Electric Railway Company Limited Special Scholarships-Five scholarships of \$200 each, offered annually by the British Columbia Electric Railway Company Limited, are available annually for sons and daughters of employees of the Company who are beginning or continuing their undergraduate studies in any faculty at the University.
 Winners of scholarships, however, whose homes are in Victoria or its vicinity may, if they wish, attend Victoria College.
 These scholarships will be awarded on the recommendation of the Joint Faculty Committee on Prizes, Scholarships, and Bursaries to applicants who have outstanding records of scholastic achievement and are deserving of financial assistance.
 Application by letter must be made to the Dean of Administrative and Inter-Faculty Affairs not later than August 15th.
-Letters of application should state particulars of family service with the Company and include certificates of standing in all subjects taken in University Entrance, Senior Matriculation, Victoria College, and the University.
+Letters of application should state particulars of family service with the Company and include certificates of standing in all subjects taken in High School Graduation (University Programme), Senior Matriculation, Victoria College, and the University.